rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/readings/ickabog.md

 One thing in particular I appreciated was Rowling's witty way with names.
-Just as in Harry Potter, the names of characters, objects, events, and places all roll off the tounge, inspiring curiosity or admiration through their ingenious plays on words.
+Just as in Harry Potter, the names of characters, objects, events, and places all roll off the tongue, inspiring curiosity or admiration through their ingenious plays on words.

 Take the word Ickabog, for instance.
 What a wonderful name